inspec/inspec/docs/resources.rst

    end

 parse_config -- DONE
 =====================================================
 Use the ``parse_config`` InSpec resource to test arbitrary configuration files, such as testing the results of a regular expression, ensuring that settings are commented out, testing for multiple values, and so on.

 Syntax -- DONE
 -----------------------------------------------------
 A ``parse_config`` InSpec resource block declares the location of the configuration file to be tested, and then which settings in that file are to be tested.
-Because this InSpec resource relies on arbitrary configuration files, the test itself is often arbitrary and relies on custom |ruby| code.
-For example:
+Because this InSpec resource relies on arbitrary configuration files, the test itself is often arbitrary and relies on custom |ruby| code:

 .. code-block:: ruby